Pineapple Salsa Recipe

 FAQs and Pro Tips

 Fish and fruit salsa is a fantastic combo.
-I like to keep things simple, so I will typically add a squeeze of lemon or lime juice and a little bit of salt and pepper to my fish before I grill it.
-If you want a little spice, add a little chili powder and some paprika.
+I like to keep things simple, so I typically add a squeeze of lemon or lime juice and a little salt and pepper to my fish before I grill it.
+Add a little chili powder and some paprika if you want a little spice.

 If you use a lighter white fish, broiling is a great way to cook fish.
 Give it a quick mist with cooking spray along with your spices.

-You can easily keep fresh salsa in the fridge in an airtight container for several weeks.
+For several weeks, you can easily keep fresh salsa in the fridge in an airtight container.

 The skin of the pineapple should be yellow and not have too much brown on it.